Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-Unlike the tDB$_{+/-}$ $a^{cc}$ prediction, the prediction obtained from the results of the fits of the ETH model to the tDB$_{+/0}$ matches the experimental result.
-Additionally, the same prediction for $a^{c0}$ comes closer to the result of Ref.~\cite{s} for the width of the $1s$ state in pionic hydrogen, which (corrected for EM effects according to Ref.~\cite{orwmg}) is equal to $-0.1276(57)$ $m_c^{-1}$.
+The long-standing discrepancy between the $a_{cc}$ value obtained from the PSA of the tDB$_{+/-}$ and those extracted from the pionic-hydrogen experiments at PSI \cite{Schroeder2001,Hennebach2014}, observed and discussed in Refs.~\cite{Matsinos2006,Matsinos2012,Matsinos2013b,Oades2007}, as well as in the first version of this preprint (ZRH17), is not an issue anymore.
+The prediction for $a_{c0}$, obtained from the results of the fits to the tDB$_{+/0}$, comes closer to the value extracted (via the second of the Deser formulae \cite{Deser1954,Trueman1961}) from $\Gamma_{1s}$ of pionic hydrogen \cite{Schroeder2001}, which (corrected for the EM effects according to Ref.~\cite{Oades2007}) reads as: $a_{c0} = -0.1284(30)(28)~m_c^{-1}$.

-Within the context of the tree-level approximation of the ETH model, the $\Sigma$ term is obtained via Eq.~(61) of Ref.~\cite{mr4}; using the results of the fits of the ETH model to the tDB$_{+/-}$, that equation yields: $\Sigma=70.3 \pm 3.0$ MeV.
-Following Olsson's method \cite{ols} (see Section 4.2.2 of Ref.~\cite{mr4} for a discussion), one obtains the isoscalar effective range $C^+ = -0.1053 \pm 0.0042$ $m_c^{-3}$ and, from Eq.~(63) of Ref.~\cite{mr4}, $\Sigma = 68.0 \pm 2.4 ({\rm stat.}) \pm 1.7 ({\rm syst.})$ MeV.
-Therefore, the $\Sigma$-term values, obtained with these two methods, are compatible with one another and are in good agreement with the corresponding results of Ref.~\cite{mr4}.

-For the sake of completeness, the $\Sigma$-term prediction, obtained from the results of the fits of the ETH model to the tDB$_{+/0}$, reads as: $\Sigma = 74.3 \pm 6.1$ MeV.
-The agreement with the result obtained from the fits of the ETH model to the tDB$_{+/-}$ implies that the isoscalar part of the $\pi N$ interaction is practically unaffected by the change of the DB.
-Evidently, if the discrepancy in $a^{cc}$ is to be blamed on the violation of isospin symmetry, then only the \emph{isovector part of the interaction} appears to be affected to a significant degree (see also the results for $b_0$ and $b_1$ in Table \ref{tab:PSACnts}).
-This conclusion would match the earlier remark regarding the attribution of the departure from isospin symmetry to the $\rho$-exchange graph ($\rho^0 - \omega$ mixing).